-For 2019, the most you can contribute is \$2,700.
-After 2019, the dollar limit may increase for cost of living adjustments.
+The most that you can contribute to your Health Flexible Spending Account each Plan Year is \$2,600.
+After 2017, the dollar limit may increase for cost of living adjustments.
+The minimum amount that you may contribute to the Health Flexible Spending Account each Plan Year is \$250.